How Much Money Does an Author Make?

 The Answer Partly Depends on the Author

 How much can an author make?
-That question comes up a lot and the answer varies greatly, from about $0 (or even losing money) to millions of dollars.
-But understanding a bit about how authors are paid can help with gaining insight regarding what the book bottom line can be.
+That question comes up a lot, and the answer varies greatly, from almost nothing (or even losing money) to millions of dollars.
+But understanding a bit about how authors are paid can help give insight into what the bottom line can be.

 Author's Investment in the Book